 What is CSDR, and how are you affected?

-The settlement discipline regime (SDR) is now in force, which introduced cash penalties for late matching and settlement fails for trades that settle at a European central securities depository (CSD) or international central securities depository (ICSD, e.g., Euroclear, Clearstream).
-The mandatory buy-in provisions, which were originally planned for a February 1, 2022 live date, are postponed for the time.
-A revised effective date has not yet been announced.
-U.S. Bank continues to monitor the buy-in portion of the regulation closely.
+The settlement discipline regime (SDR) is now in force, which introduced cash penalties for late matching and settlement fails for trades that settle at a European central securities depository (CSD) or international central securities depository (ICSD; e.g., Euroclear, Clearstream).

 CSDR: Harmonising the cycle

-The goal of CSDR is to harmonise certain aspects of the settlement cycle while providing a set of common requirements for any central securities depository (or CSD) that operates securities settlement systems across the European Union.
+The goal of CSDR is to harmonise certain aspects of the settlement cycle while providing a set of common requirements for any central securities depository (or CSD) that operates securities settlement systems across the European Union (EU).
 It requires all parties in the chain, including investment firms, to have measures in place that mitigate fails.

 CSDs pass on financial penalties to their participants (e.g., custodians), who pass them on to their clients.